hermanhavva/C-Console-Text-Editor/README.md

 ### Current Cursor marker:
 <img width="637" alt="cursor demonstrating" src="https://github.com/hermanhavva/C-Console-Text-Editor/assets/108483440/affb9bad-400b-4200-976b-6305f5df1fb8">

-# 📁 Repo structure and source files
-1. `Buffer class.h` features the functionality of buffer which powers the program, it is dependent on `Cursor class.h` and `Auxiliary functions.h`.
-2. `Cursor class.h` simple class for managing a `Cursor` object which has `Row` and `Column` fields.
-3. `Auxiliary functions.h` is a header file with functions which are not clasified to direct functionality, but still important.
-4. `Source.cpp` is a main file, it gets the command from user, and passes on the execution to headers files

   *This project is a part of a course on Programming Paradigms at Kyiv School of Economics*